-- 1. Submit a completed tuition reduction application and tuition reduction agreement. - 2.
+- 1. Submit a completed scholarship application and scholarship agreement. - 2.
 Demonstrate at least one year of work experience. - 3.
 Submit a letter of recommendation from current or past employer. - 4.
-Submit an essay, up to 750 words, answering the question: how will earning a master's degree further your career?
+Submit an essay, up to 750 words, answering the question: how will earning an MBA further your career?
 What are the critical behaviors of a successful executive?
-How will earning your master's degree help you practice these behaviors and achieve your career ambitions? - 5.
+How will earning your MBA help you practice these behaviors and achieve your career ambitions? - 5.
 Submit a current résumé.